Kaloyan98/fmi_java/oop-in-java-i/README.md

 👉 When there is no more space for storage, remove the oldest transaction.

 👉 For working with date and time, you can use the java.time API, paying special attention to the LocalDateTime class and its methods.

-Packages

-Follow the package names for all the classes described above.
-Otherwise, your solution will not be testable by the grader.

-src
-╷
-└─ bg/sofia/uni/fmi/mjt/virtualwallet/core
-   └─ VirtualWalletAPI.java
-   ├─ VirtualWallet.java
-   └─ (...)
-   └─ card/
-      └─ Card.java
-      └─ StandardCard.java
-      └─ GoldenCard.java
-      └─ (...)
-   └─ payment/
-      └─ PaymentInfo.java
-      └─ (...)
-Notes

-To test your solution on grader.sapera.org, compress the entire src folder of the project into a zip file.